cerisara/mousetodon/README.md

 Note that this requires *a lot of RAM*: if the app crashes when you activate this function, you don't have enough RAM and you cannot use it.
 But I plan in the near future to implement a lightweight version of this function.

-Target features I would like to implement:
+Target features I plan to implement:

 - Search in toots
-- Show public timelines of any instance without account
-- Write toots, reply, boost, unboost
 - Switch between several accounts easily
 - Various language advanced features (words clouds, clustering...)
 (I'm an NLP researcher after all !)

-Current limitations: (which make it really beta for now; gonna implement them asap)
+Current limitations:

 - Does not show images / videos
 - Does not show reply-history of toots